RizeLabs/encifher-docs/docs/intro.md

 ## What is Encifher ?

-Encifher is a plug-and-play modular middleware that empowers DeFi apps with seamless, compliant privacy.
+Encifher is a privacy engine for DeFi apps.
+It's like a plug-and-play modular middleware that empowers DeFi apps with seamless, compliant privacy.
 ![Encifher Privacy Layer sits on top of DeFi protocols](image.png)

-By integrating directly with existing DApps and their liquidity, Encifher ensures users don’t need to change ecosystems, download additional wallets, or compromise on functionality.
+One way is integrating directly with existing dApps and their liquidity, Encifher ensures users don’t need to change ecosystems, download additional wallets, or compromise on functionality.
+Another way is new dApps can integrate in their smart contracts with private states.

 In the core, Encifher uses these off-chain Privacy Enhancing Technology Co-processors, which allow the state to be represented in the smart contract as encrypted.

 ![alt text](image-1.png)

-### **How It Works**
+### **How does Encifher works?**

-1. Standard tokens (e.g., USDC) are seamlessly wrapped into private versions (eUSDC) with all ERC20 functionality intact.
-2. Transaction batching adds noise to mask individual details while ensuring efficiency.
-3. Off-chain cryptographic computations preserve blockchain performance.
-4. Aggregate private actions (swaps, lending, staking) through a Uniswap-inspired structure.
-5. Selective transparency through spending and viewing keys ensures regulatory alignment.
+1. Users inputs are encrypted and then sent to co-processor which stores them on-chain.
+2. Now if any computation on encrypted values comes then both the operated values are sent to the co-processor for homomorphic operations.
+3. The results are stored back on to the smart contracts enabling Private Shared State on public chains.

 Your interaction with the chain is not anonymous, so people can see that you interacted with a DeFi protocol, but they cannot see how much you are interacting with.
-Think of it as Venmo where users can see who is sending whom but not the amount.
+Users’ interactions are publicly visible, but sensitive details like transaction amounts remain private.

-Your Encrypted token balance is something that reveals nothing as its jibberish even when it's zero
+Encrypted token balances are cryptographically protected, ensuring no sensitive information is leaked even when balances are zero.

 Using Encifher’s privacy stack, a user can interact with the DeFi ecosystem: